Operations Optimization: Strategies, Examples, and 6 Steps for Process Optimization

 Streamline connected processes with ClickUp Dependencies.
 Link-related tasks, customers, orders, deals, users, bug reports, documents, etc. View all relationships and dependencies in one place to make the right decisions.

 Use ClickUp Automations to do the busy work.
-Automatically change assignees, and priorities, and apply tags to accelerate the process optimization program.
+Automatically change assignees and priorities, and apply tags to accelerate the process optimization program.
 Trigger tasks based on any action or condition.

-ClickUp is the only productivity platform that brings all your work in one place.
-With the power of various built-in features designed to give you control over your processes, it’s the best place to begin your process optimization project.
+With the power of various AI-powered features, automation, and smart templates designed to give you control over your processes, it’s the best place to begin optimizing business processes.